JeremyRubin/utxos.org/content/implementations.md

 ## OP_NOP4 Softfork

-This is currently the favored implementation and deployment of `OP_SECURETHEBAG`.
+This is currently the favored implementation and deployment of `OP_CHECKTEMPLATEVERIFY`.

-In this version, `OP_SECURETHEBAG` is implemented as a soft-fork upgrade to `OP_NOP` much like `OP_CHECKLOCKTIMEVERIFY`.
-This would make `OP_SECURETHEBAG` available for both SegWit and plain script outputs.
+In this version, `OP_CHECKTEMPLATEVERIFY` is implemented as a soft-fork upgrade to `OP_NOP` much like `OP_CHECKLOCKTIMEVERIFY`.
+This would make `OP_CHECKTEMPLATEVERIFY` available for both SegWit and plain script outputs.

-<i>Note: P2SH is not compatible with `OP_SECURETHEBAG` inehrently because of the hash cycle caused
+<i>Note: P2SH is not compatible with `OP_CHECKTEMPLATEVERIFY` inehrently because of the hash cycle caused
 by putting the redeemScript on the scriptSig, which changes the TXID.</i>

 The implementation suggests to begin signaling for the soft-fork on versionbit 25 on January 1st,